hashicorp/consul/website/source/docs/agent/checks.html.md

   Certificate verification can be turned off by setting the `tls_skip_verify` field to `true` in the check definition.

-* TCP + Interval - These checks make an TCP connection attempt every Interval (e.g. every 30 seconds) to the specified IP/hostname and port.
+* TCP + Interval - These checks make a TCP connection attempt every Interval (e.g. every 30 seconds) to the specified IP/hostname and port.
 If no hostname is specified, it defaults to "localhost".
 The status of the service depends on whether the connection attempt is successful (ie - the port is currently